datalad/datalad.org/src/content/Articles/datalad_crawl_design.rst

 We need to separate options for crawling (recursion etc) and deciding what to download/annex.

-Q: should we just specify xpath's for information to get extracted from a response corresponding to a matching url?  just any crawled page?
+- Q: should we just specify xpath's for information to get extracted from a response corresponding to a matching url?  just any crawled page?

-Q: allow to use xpath syntax for better control of what to recurse/include?
+- Q: allow to use xpath syntax for better control of what to recurse/include?

-Q: authentication -- we should here relate to the Hostings !: scrapy's Spider provides start_requests() which could be used to initiate the connection, e.g. to authenticate and then use that connection.
+- Q: authentication -- we should here relate to the Hostings

+  - A: scrapy's Spider provides start_requests() which could be used to initiate the connection, e.g. to authenticate and then use that connection.
 Authentication detail must not be a part of the configuration, BUT it must know HOW authentication should be achieved.
 In many cases could be a regular netrc-style support (so username/password).

-   Those authenticators should later be reused by "download clients"
+  - Those authenticators should later be reused by "download clients"

-Q: we might need to worry/test virtually about every possible associated to http downloads scenario, e.g. support proxy (with authentication).
+- Q: we might need to worry/test virtually about every possible associated to http downloads scenario, e.g. support proxy (with authentication).
 May be we could just switch to aria2 and allow to specify access options?

-Q: may be (a new provider?) allow to use a scrapy spider's output to harvest the table of links which need to be fetched
+- Q: may be (a new provider?) allow to use a scrapy spider's output to harvest the table of links which need to be fetched

 Use cases to keep in mind